 Do I like the current position of my plumbed outlets (taps, shower heads, toilet etc.) and is there anything I want to remove or add?

 This is an important question to ask yourself, and it’s one that we’d be happy to discuss with you.
 You have to remember that everything takes up space, and the bigger you want your shower, bath or vanity unit, the less space you have for everything else.
 If you don’t want to have to move any of your plumbed outlets then you may need to dial back on some of your more extravagantly sized ideas.
+If you’re planning on updating your hot water system to tank-less to save some money in the long run, or changing the positioning of your existing system, you will need to consider how this may affect things as well.

 Are there any specific or special fixtures that I like the look of?
 Do I have any special requests, like ceiling mounted dual rain shower heads, a hidden toilet cistern or waterfall taps?